-Magic Mind: From $1M to $120M Through Creators
+Magic Mind: From under $1M to over $50M run-rate in 5 years

 The Numbers Behind It All